S.T.A.R. Frequently Asked Questions

 I need to register for a S.T.A.R. section of UNIV 1010.
 How do I do so?

 The S.T.A.R. sections of UNIV 1010 are visible on Pipeline.
-You must register for courses based on the college of your major.
-S.T.A.R. sections are 030 - 038.
-There are two honors sections (H30 & H31) and three prescribed (K30 - K32) sections.
-Please email firstname.lastname@example.org if you need course reference numbers (CRN) to register or click here to review.
+You may register for any regular section of UNIV 1010.
+You will not be permitted to register for sections 060 - 066, K60 -K62, and H30.
+Please email firstname.lastname@example.org if you need course reference numbers (CRN) to register.

 If you have the CRNs, please review registration steps below.
 All information about registration can be found in the Registration Guides.